mailcow/mailcow-dockerized-docs/docs/firststeps-rp.md

 HTTPS_BIND=127.0.0.1
 HTTPS_PORT=8443
 ```

+This will also change the bindings inside the Nginx container!
+This is important, if you decide to use a proxy within Docker.

 **IMPORTANT:** Do not use port 8081, 9081 or 65510!

 Recreate affected containers by running `docker-compose up -d`.